zng-ui/zng/TODO/_current.md

 * Edit authors.

-* Review prebuild distribution.
+* Make the first prebuild release manually?
-    - Is it going to download the binary?
+    - Build Ubuntu and Mac?
+    - Mac currently broken.
+    - Can use GitHub actions to prebuild.
+        - Project needs to be public?

 * Use `cargo release` to publish.
     - Need to exclude examples and tests crates.